Watering eyes occur if too many tears are produced or they can't drain away properly.

 Tear ducts allow excess tears to drain away.
 If a blocked tear duct is causing watering eyes, it can be treated with surgery.

-If you have an infection in your tear sac (where excess tears from your eyes drain into), it will need to be treated with antibiotics first, before surgery.
+If you have an infection in your tear sac (where excess tears from your eyes drain into), it'll need to be treated with antibiotics first before surgery.
 Left untreated, the infection could spread to your eye socket.